chrisgrieser/obsidian-quadro/README.md

   version-controlled with `git`.

-Obsidian is [free to use for academic purposes](https://obsidian.md/license), and this plugin is also free to use.
+Obsidian is [free to use for academic purposes](https://obsidian.md/license), and Quadro is also free to use.
 Especially for students writing their theses, this saves a lot of unnecessary hassle with licenses.

 ### For Obsidian Users